A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Geometry of Mixing

+An important outcome of the time averaging of the pullback Laplacians is the geometric structure on the material manifold $M$ given by the \emph{harmonic mean metric} $\bar{g}$.
+This is a material geometry typically different from all material geometries induced by the configuration of the material in space, i.e., its embedding in space as a submanifold.
+The aim of this section is to study this new weighted (Riemannian) manifold as well as the properties of the induced Laplace operator $\Delta_{\bar{g}}$ and its heat flow.
+We will refer to this geometry as the \emph{geometry of mixing}, thereby reviving and generalizing an earlier related approach \cite{Giona2000}, which refers to the (single) pullback geometry under one flow map of (typically chaotic) flows.

-In the remainder of this section, we study the geometry of the Riemannian manifold $(M,\bar{g})$, i.e., the initial flow domain $M$ equipped with the harmonic mean metric $\bar{g}$, as well as the properties of the induced dynamic Laplace–Beltrami operator $\Delta_{\bar{g}}$ and its heat flow.
-Our aim is to find signatures of coherent and incoherent dynamics—and of the boundary between them—in the static geometry of $\left(M,\bar{g}\right)$.
-We do so by comparing characteristics of the metric tensor field, the volume form and the induced surface area form relative to the physical geometry $\left(M,g\right)$ and in $g$–orthonormal coordinates $x$.
-In the Euclidean setting these are the canonical $x_{i}$-coordinates.
-For simplicity, we assume $\rho_0=1$ henceforth.
+More specifically, we wish to find signatures of coherent and incoherent dynamics, and of the boundary between them, in the static geometry of mixing.
+We do so by comparing characteristics of the diffusion tensor field relative to the physical geometry $\left(M,\mathfrak{g}\right)$ and in $\mathfrak{g}$–orthonormal coordinates $x$.
+In the Euclidean setting, these are the canonical $x^{i}$-coordinates.

-By choosing a reference geometry relative to which we study the deformed $\bar{g}$–geometry our analysis appears to be somewhat reference--dependent.
+By choosing a reference geometry relative to which we study the deformed $\bar{g}$–geometry our analysis appears to be somewhat reference dependent.
 An analogous approach, however, is common in continuum mechanics, where deformed configurations are analyzed relative to a reference configuration \cite{Truesdell2004}.
-Eventually, the spectrum and the eigenprojections of $\Delta_{\bar{g}}$—the basis of our coherent structure detection method—are intrinsic and independent of representations w.r.t.~the reference configuration, see \Cref{prop:LB_spectrum}.
-Notably, our geometric construction is observer-independent, or, equivalently, objective.
+Eventually, the spectrum and the eigenprojections of $\Delta_{\bar{g}}$—the basis of our coherent structure detection method—are intrinsic and independent of representations w.r.t.~the reference configuration.
+Notably, our geometric construction is observer-independent, or, equivalently, objective, since Euclidean changes of observer do not change the notions of length and volume, and the diffusion tensor field $D$ is given intrinsically.